My Shopping Cart

 Ask yourself questions such as:

-Once you have answered these questions, it's essential to write your answers down on a physical piece of paper and display it somewhere you'll see it often, such as your bathroom mirror or office wall.
+Once you have answered these questions, you must write them down on a physical piece of paper and display them somewhere you'll see them often, such as your bathroom mirror or office wall.

 This simple act of writing down your goals and displaying them can help keep you motivated and focused.

-If you only have a small list you might want to start with a free service like Mailchimp.
-(Free for up to 2,000 contacts.)
+If you only have a small list, you might want to start with a free service like Mailchimp.
+(It's Free for up to 2,000 contacts.)

 Next, go ahead and message the people on your list!

 Yep, communicate.
-Sounds simple, but it can be challenging to work out what to say, and when to say it.
+It sounds simple, but it can be challenging to know what to say and when to say it.

 Break it down, month by month.